ciglenecki/lumen-audio/README.md

     - electra, is the patch shuffled?
 - [x] add gradient/activation visualization for a predicted image.
 Which parts of the image light up during inference?
 - ![](img/cnn_activations.png)
-- [x] implement spectrogram normalization and std (norm,std) and use those paramters to preprocess the image before training.

 Vinko:
 Vinko: